 Conclusion

-You now have Microsoft Edge running on Linux Mint with automatic updates through the official APT repository, DEB822-format configuration for cleaner key management, and verified channel installations.
-As a next step, consider signing into your Microsoft account for cross-device sync and configuring privacy settings at edge://settings/privacy.
-Additionally, you may want to compare Edge with Google Chrome on Linux Mint and Tor Browser on Linux Mint for privacy-focused browsing workflows.
+You now have Microsoft Edge running on Linux Mint with automatic updates through Microsoft’s repository.
+Consider signing into your Microsoft account for cross-device sync at edge://settings/privacy.
+For browser comparisons, see our guides on Google Chrome on Linux Mint, Chromium on Linux Mint, and Tor Browser on Linux Mint.